patient

 Typical Treatment Course Lengths

 The initial treatment course is given over 4 weeks (20 sessions).
-A further 15 treatments may be spaced out, because gradually weaning may reduce the risk of relapse.
+A further 15 treatments may be spaced out, because gradual weaning may reduce the risk of relapse.

 Some patients relapse, on average 4 months after the initial course.
 A retreatment course will typically involve a further 15 treatments being offered.